 Posts and post content can display as a list of entries on the front page or the blog section of your site …

 (Blog posts displayed as entry summaries on a blog page)

-(Single post page)
+(Single blog post page)

 Learn how to create a blog page in WordPress here:

-(Posts can be featured on your blog page)
+(Posts can be featured on your blog)

-Where WP Posts Show Up On Your Site
+Where Posts Display On Your Website

 (Posts automatically appear in your WordPress RSS feed section)